BconGlobal

 System knows → this is Invoice 2.

-Ethereum, BSC, Tron (EVM chains)
+Ethereum, BSC (EVM chains) and Tron, Solana

-EVM chains do NOT use xpub.
+EVM chains and tron, solana do NOT use xpub.

 Example: